jyeung9/first-assignment/README.txt

 existing repositories, and how I had no branches.
 I ended up deleting the repository and relinking everything.
 # In terms of correct implementations, I wrote content in HTML files and
-linked a CSS file for each HTML file.
+linked a CSS file for each HTML file, and I was mindful of CSS cascading properties.
+In the end I made sure I closed off my tags and provided links correctly.
 # 2. I collaborated with Yves Chen.
 # 3. I've spent approximately 5-6 hours on this assignment